This tutorial assumes basic knowledge of docker. It is aimed at beginners and should get you up and running quickly.

 2020-05-23T15:53:38.762747276Z: CRITICAL ▶ migration/Migrate 002 Migration failed: commands out of sync.
 Did you run multiple statements at once?

 This is a mysql issue.
-Currently, we don’t have a better solution than to completely wipe the database files and start over.
-To do this, first stop everything by running sudo docker-compose down, then remove the db/ folder in your current folder with sudo rm -rf db and start the whole stack again with sudo docker-compose up -d.
+Currently, we don't have a better solution than to completely wipe the database files and start over.
+To do this, first stop everything by running sudo docker compose down

 Try it #